 In complaining about the noise of the hippopotamus, Apophis was actually complaining about the Seqenenre Tao’s growing power.
 It seems that Seqenenre responded by launching his attack against the invaders.

 Seqenenre met a violent death, probably during battle with the Hyksos.
 He had apparently been stabbed behind the ear, his cheek and nose had been smashed with a mace, and smacked above the right eye with a battle axe!
 However, some scholars have suggested that the injury had started to heal prior to the king’s death, and either he returned rashly to battle, or was assassinated as he recuperated.

 The war did not end upon his death.
 Instead, his wife-sister Ahhotep I rallied the troops and pushed northward against the Hyksos until their son, Kamose came of age.
-It was in fact his second son, Ahmose I who drove the Hyksos from Egypt.
+It was his second son, Ahmose I who would eventually drive the Hyksos from Egypt.

 Seqenenre (Who Strikes Like Re)